AthenaDecisionSystems/athena-docs/docs/Develop/3-Tutorials/Backend/Bootstrap an app.md

 git clone git@github.com:AthenaDecisionSystems/athena-owl-core.git
 git clone git@github.com:AthenaDecisionSystems/athena-owl-demos.git
 ```
+The athena-owl-core repository contains the code of the Athena backend (implemented using FastAPI) and frontend component (implemented as a single page application using React).
+As developers, we will see how we can build a custom app.
+We will be able to reuse some code, for instance Python functions from the backend.

 Create a folder that will be the placeholder for your first Athena project:
 ```